CONCURRENT SESSIONS

 Alex Gould, PhD, The Francis Crick Institute, UK

-• This session will discuss current technologies that have revolutionized our understanding of early embryo development and the maintenance of pluripotency both in vivo and in vitro.
+This session will focus on current technologies that have revolutionized our understanding of early embryo development and the maintenance of pluripotency, both in vivo and in vitro.

 Somatic Stem Cells and Cancer